top of page

 by Jaime Settle

-Settle has researched how social media may increase polarization.
+Settle has researched how social media can increase polarization.
 In Frenemies: How Social Media Polarizes America, she explains her research that shows how Facebook exacerbates polarization by making it easier to categorize people based on political-group-associated traits.
 (I interviewed Settle for my podcast.)

-Democracies Divided
+Democracies Divided,

 by Thomas Carothers & Andrew O'Donohue